-- 2. Dairy products were added to the Import Control List under the authority of Paragraph 5(1) (a) and (d) and Section 5.3 of the Export and Import Permits Act.
+- 2. Dairy products were added to the Import Control List under the authority of Paragraph 5(1)(a) and (d) and Section 5.3 of the Export and Import Permits Act.
 This includes fluid milk, cream, milk and cream powders, condensed milk, yoghurt and buttermilk, powdered buttermilk, whey powder, products consisting of natural milk constituents, butter, cheese of all types, dairy-based products falling within tariff item number 1901.90.33, ice cream and ice cream products, milk protein substances, and margarine and butter substitutes, excluding liquid margarines.
 All TRQs for dairy products are administered under an import licensing regime based on shipment specific permits and previous allocation of import quota, with the exception of the WTO TRQ for fluid milk for personal consumption, which is administered by way of a general import permit. - 3.
 The licensing system applies: for global TRQs, to goods originating in and imported from all countries; for CETA TRQs, to goods originating in and imported from CETA Parties; for CPTPP TRQs, to goods originating in and imported from CPTPP Parties; and for CUSMA TRQs, to goods originating from the United States. - 4.
 This licensing system is used to implement TRQs for dairy products in accordance with Canada's commitments under the WTO, CETA, CPTPP and CUSMA. - 5.
-See Section 7.1.
+See Section 8.1.

 - 6.I.
 Information on TRQs and related formalities is published on the Global Affairs Canada website.
 Some TRQ-specific information is published in the Notices to Importers published individually for each TRQ, and which are available through the same website. - II.
 TRQ size is determined on a yearly basis.
 There is no case where licenses are issued for import on a quarterly basis. - III.
-For WTO TRQs, if an allocation holder uses less than 90% of its allocation (95% for cheese, products of natural milk constituents, dry whey, milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, an EU country or other CETA beneficiary, Chile; Costa Rica; or Israel, and cream), the allocation in the next year will normally reflect the actual level of use.
-Allocations not used in a quota year cannot be carried into the next quota year. - For CETA, CPTPP and CUSMA TRQs, if an allocation holder uses less than 95% of its allocation (90% for CPTPP and CUSMA ice cream and mixes TRQs, and CPTPP and CUSMA yogurt and buttermilk TRQs), the allocation in the next year will be reduced downwards by the percentage of the allocation not utilized in the previous year.
-Allocations not used in a quota year cannot be carried into the next quota year. - IV.
+For WTO TRQs, if an allocation holder uses less than 90% of its allocation (95% for cheese, products of natural milk constituents, dry whey, milk protein substances, and cream), the allocation in the next year will normally reflect the actual level of use.
+Allocations not used in a quota year cannot be carried into the next quota year.

+For CETA, CPTPP and CUSMA TRQs, if an allocation holder uses less than 95% of its allocation (90% for CPTPP and CUSMA ice cream and mixes TRQs, and CPTPP and CUSMA yogurt and buttermilk TRQs), the allocation in the next year will be reduced downwards by the percentage of the allocation not utilized in the previous year.
+Allocations not used in a quota year cannot be carried into the next quota year.

+- IV.
 Individual import permits are required for each shipment at the within-TRQ rates of duty. - V-VII.
 Import permits are issued through an on-line automated system either (a) in the offices of customs brokers in major cities across Canada, or (b) at the Technology and Administration Services Division of Global Affairs Canada in Ottawa.
 Requests for permits are accepted 30 days prior to the expected date of arrival of the shipment to Canada.
-Import permits are normally issued with a validity period of 30 days around the date of arrival specified by

-- importers (five days prior to and 24 days after).
+Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (five days prior to and 24 days after).
 Utilization of permits for one quota year may not be utilized in the next quota year. - VIII.
 Allocation methods vary by TRQ.
 Please refer to the Notices to Importers referred to in response I for allocation and administration policies for individual TRQs. - IX-X. Not applicable. - XI.
 Supplementary imports may also be authorized for re-export or to meet domestic market shortages. - 7.
 Where there is no quantitative limit on importation of a product, importers can claim a General Import Permit. - 8.
-See Section 7.1.
+See Section 8.1.